cloudtraineer/Terraform/README.md

-# Terraform "Hello, World" example
+# Terraform Basic Setup

-This folder contains a "Hello, World" example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).

-This Terraform file deploys a single server on AWS (Amazon Web Services) using the shortest script.

 ## Requirements

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [AWS (Amazon Web Services)](http://aws.amazon.com/) account.
 * It uses the Terraform AWS Provider that interacts with the many resources supported by AWS through its APIs.
-* This code was written for Terraform 0.10.x.
+* This code was written for Terraform 0.14.x.

 ## Using the code